ukanth/afwall/README.md

 -----------

 * A firewall cannot protect against attacks that are performed outside the operating point.
 For example, if there is a Point-TO-POINT to the Internet.
-* The firewall cannot prevent corporate data from being copied to a memory stick or hdd and these are subtracted from the building.
+* The firewall cannot prevent corporate data from being copied to a memory stick or HDD and these are subtracted from the building.
-* AFWall+ cannot have a precise system of SCAN for each type of virus/malware that may arise in the files that pass through it, because the firewall is not an antivirus.
+* AFWall+ cannot have a precise system of SCAN for each type of virus/malware that may arise in the files that pass through it, because the Firewall is not an Antivirus solution.

 Compatibility
 -------------

-AFWall+ has been sucess tested with Android version 2.2 - 4.4.4 (ICS, JellyBean, KitKat) and is reported to work with most Android variants, including stock ROMs.
+AFWall+ has been success tested with Android version 2.2 - 4.4.4 (ICS, JellyBean, KitKat) and is reported to work with most Android variants, including stock ROMs.
 Android L need a little configuration change and a external Busybox app)

 I do not recommend using AFWall+ in combination with any of the similar solutions because this could result in conflicts and potential data leaks (iptables could be overwritten)